 You also can specify the length and format of the finished product.
 You can ask for a written response to a complex question in less than 75 words or you can ask the tool to summarize a paragraph in table format.

-If you need a visual for a presentation, you can use a tool like ChatGPT to quickly generate, iterate and revise new images based on your imagination—not your artistic ability.
+If you need a visual for a presentation, you can use a tool like ChatGPT to quickly generate, iterate and revise new images based on your imagination—not necessarily your artistic ability.

 Example Prompts